xorbitsai/inference/doc/source/models/model_abilities/video.rst

 * The text-to-video endpoint create videos from scratch based on a text prompt.
 * The image-to-video endpoint create videos from scratch based on an input image.
+* The firstlastframe-to-video endpoint creates videos based on the transition between a first and a last frame.

 .. list-table::